emcuttsy/personal-website/content/blog/2021-07-17-my-path-to-a-first-science-news-story/index.md

 After joining, I signed up for the Perlman Virtual Mentorship Program, a summer mentor-match program for student NASW members.
 I was paired with an amazing freelance science journalist who covers Earth and space science and bit of biology, and I started to work on a reporting project for the program that should run on the NASW Student Newsroom site in August.
 With my mentor's help, I also started to put together pitches for *Science News* and *Eos*.

-I can't understate how important finding a mentor was for me.
+I can't overstate how important finding a mentor was for me.
 Being able to ask my mentor questions was especially helpful for learning the subtler things in science journalism --- like how to email editors and sources, what pitches look like, how old research can be before it's not fresh anymore, where to look for interesting science stories, how much pay is reasonable, what publications like what kinds of stories, etc. etc. She read my emails to help me feel less scared the first time I sent them off, and she helped me revise stories once I got assignments.

 If there's any chance you can find a mentor, take it.
 Join whatver programs you can to get one.
 Just get one.
 It'll make all the difference.